 A blog about PR, football and politics

 Ronnie has been watching the Irish soccer team since he was a kid and caught two buses in to Dalymount Park.
-He believes that a) politics today is mostly about PR and b) Irish politics is far more entertaining than Ireland under Trapattoni.
+He believes that a) politics today is mostly about PR and b) Irish and UK politics is far more entertaining than Ireland under Trapattoni or Martin O'Neill.